Online MBA Programs in General Management

 How diverse and flexible these tracks are within business schools has not changed.
 They are particularly well suited to those with excellent interpersonal skills and work experience in nontechnical functional areas such as human resources.

 Courses in MBA programs first teach students about business management fundamentals while also challenging them to think strategically.
 In the core portion of the curriculum, students explore fundamental business concepts in marketing, accounting, business ethics, finance, statistics, project management, and other business administration disciplines.
-Especially among the reputable AACSB-accredited schools, only minor differences exist in the standardized core courses.
+Only minor differences exist in the standardized core courses, especially among the reputable AACSB-accredited schools.

 Upon satisfying core requirements, students then take courses in their track of choice.
 For example, in the general management concentration, courses typically examine topics like strategic leadership, project management, and organizational design, and can vary widely from one school to another.

 Innovative MBA programs offering 100 percent online curricula, like those in the following profiles, give students tremendous flexibility thanks to recent instructional technology advances.
 As a result, students can receive an online educational experience equivalent to (and in some ways, better than) instruction on campus, unconstrained by distance or time.
-Students have the flexibility to learn at their own pace and typically take online classes taught by the same faculty that teaches these programs on campus.
+Students can learn at their own pace and typically take online classes taught by the same faculty that teaches these programs on campus.

 As a result, these online MBA programs offer tremendous opportunities and diversity for students who cannot leave jobs to attend classes on campus, or who wish to attend better out-of-state universities without the expense and hassle of relocation.
 For example, the University of Illinois has 800 students in its online MBA program, and they come from more than 40 countries and 40 states around the country.
 Additionally, personalized online education provides an attractive alternative for students who wish to learn at their own pace; motivated and gifted students, in particular, can thrive at the accelerated pace made possible by these online MBA programs.